wxl/blogofobe/docs/controllers.rst

 * An RSS/Atom feed generator for all posts, or for a single category.
 * A permalink page for all blog posts.

-All of these are pretty much a necessity for a blog engine, but none of these are included within the core of Blogofile itself.
-One of Blogofile's core principles is to remain light, configurable, and to make little assumption about how a user's site should behave.
+All of these are pretty much a necessity for a blog engine, but none of these are included within the core of blogofobe itself.
+One of blogofobe's core principles is to remain light, configurable, and to make little assumption about how a user's site should behave.
 All of these blog specific tasks are relegated to a type of plugin system called controllers so that they can be tailored to each individual's tastes as well as leave room for entirely new types of controllers written by the user.

-The simple_blog sources (which you can obtain by running ``blogofile init simple_blog``) include all of these controllers in the ``_controllers`` directory.
+The simple_blog sources (which you can obtain by running ``blogofobe init simple_blog``) include all of these controllers in the ``_controllers`` directory.
 But let's look at an even simpler example for the purposes of this tutorial.

 .. _controller-simple-example: